jenkins-x/jx-docs/content/en/v3/develop/pipelines/catalog.md

 This references the https://github.com repository for `owner/repository`.

-If you wish to access a pipeline task or step from your local git server in lighthouse use the `lighthouse:` prefix before `owner`:
+If you are not using [github.com](https://github.com) to host your git repositories you can access a pipeline task or step from your custom git serve use the **uses:lighthouse:** prefix before `owner`:

 ```yaml
 - image: uses:lighthouse:owner/repository/pathToFile@versionBranchOrSha
 ```

-We recommend you version everything with GitOps so you know exactly what versions are being used from git.
+We [recommend you version everything with GitOps](/v3/devops/gitops/#recommendations) so you know exactly what versions are being used from git.

-However you can use `@HEAD` to reference the latest version.
+However you can use **@HEAD** to reference the latest version.

-To use a locked down version based on the _version stream_ of your cluster, you can use `@versionStream` which means use the git SHA for the repository which is configured in the version stream.
+To use a locked down version based on the _version stream_ of your cluster, you can use **@versionStream** which means use the git SHA for the repository which is configured in the version stream.

-The nice thing about `@versionStream` is that the pipeline catalog you inherit tasks and steps from is locked down to an exact SHA in the version stream; but it avoids you having to go through every one of your git repositories whenever you upgrade a pipeline catalog.
+The nice thing about **@versionStream** is that the pipeline catalog you inherit tasks and steps from is locked down to an exact SHA in the version stream; but it avoids you having to go through every one of your git repositories whenever you upgrade a pipeline catalog.

 #### file and URL syntax